Input frame data requirements for external frame data sources

 Data timing:

-• On-screen display moment.
-TimeWarp is not calculated.
-Device pose data at the same moment will be used by external systems (e.g., device SDK) to set virtual camera transform for rendering the current frame.
+- Display time.
+TimeWarp is not accounted for.
+The device pose data for the same moment will be used by the external system (e.g., device SDK) to set the virtual camera's transform for rendering the current frame.

 Note

 TimeWarp (sometimes called Reprojection or ATW/PTW) is a common latency-reduction technique in VR/AR headsets.
-It re-distorts images based on latest head pose after rendering completion to compensate for head movement during rendering.
-EasyAR requires the moment corresponding to the pose used to set the virtual camera at rendering start, not the actual on-screen moment after TimeWarp.
+It warps the image after rendering is complete, based on the latest head pose, to compensate for head movement during rendering.
+EasyAR requires the pose data corresponding to the moment when the virtual camera is set at the start of rendering, not the actual display time after TimeWarp.

 Data usage:

-• API call timing: Each rendering frame of the 3D engine
+- API call timing: Every render frame of the 3D engine.

 private void InputRenderFrameMotionData()